 Incident management in customer support or service desks

-In customer support, incidents can be as simple as a failed payment or as disruptive as a widespread outage.
+In customer support, incidents can be as simple as a failed payment or as widespread as a full-scale outage.
 But what customers care about most is acknowledgment.
 Even if the fix takes time, they want confirmation that their problem has been recognized and that progress to resolve it is underway.

 For service desk teams, incident management provides the guardrails.
 It keeps every issue documented, making sure urgent cases get the right attention, and helps agents keep customers updated while the work continues.
 This steady communication prevents frustration from turning into lost trust.